DavidSouther/software_craftsmanship/00_introduction/README.md

 involves paying very close attention to a myriad of small details, and every character has meaning.
 This discipline in typing code exactly as presented will pay off in your programming future.
-The second part of each lesson is a few exerices to work with the new concepts in the lesson, and combine them with what you learned and wrote previously.
-Some of the lesson exercises will involve conducting research on the internet.
+The second part of each lesson is a few exercises to work with the new concepts in the lesson, and combine them with what you learned and wrote previously.
+Some of the lesson exercises will involve conducting research on the Internet.
 Being able to find help with programming questions is another invaluable skill as a software developer.

 ### Exercise: Hello World

 If this is your first time programming, I'd recommend doing the exercises in Python.
-If you've gotten through the book, try redoing the exercieses in Coffee, then C.
+If you've gotten through the book, try redoing the exercises in Coffee, then C.

 * [Intro: Python](./python/README.md)